neuml/txtai/docs/pipeline/text/llm.md

 The LLM pipeline automatically detects the underlying LLM framework.
 This can also be manually set.

+See the [LiteLLM documentation](https://litellm.vercel.app/docs/providers) for the options available with LiteLLM models.
+Models with llama.cpp support both local and remote GGUF paths on the HF Hub.

 ```python
 from txtai.pipeline import LLM